Candy72/Candy72/README.md

 - 👋 Hi, I’m @Candy72
-- 👀 I’m interested in entry level projects
+- 👀 I’m interested in entry level projects to get me started on my new career in IT
-- 🌱 I’m currently completing a Bachelor of Applied Cloud Technology and a Salesforce Developer Accelerator Course
+- 🌱 I’m currently completing a Bachelor of Applied Cloud Technology and a Mission Ready Salesforce Developer Accelerator Course
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me mmcandy@pm.me

 <!---